 Why You Should Start Accepting Rent With Credit Cards

-eCommerce is an exploding industry.
+eCommerce is a well-established industry in 2023.
 Merchants and consumers love the convenience of online shopping, and that convenience shouldn’t stop at retail.
 Here’s five reasons you, a landlord, should think about offering online credit card payments too.

 1. Convenience for your tenants

 A rental payment is a monthly deduction from your tenant’s bank account.
 It’s impossible to make it pleasant, so it’s important to make it as convenient as possible.
 And checks are not convenient.
 The number of Google searches of “how to write a check” has increased by more than 5x over the last 10 years.
 And what’s more, most banks charge anywhere from $10-20 for a box of personal checks – so simply acquiring an inconvenient means of spending money costs money.
 And if they’re mailing the rental check in, they now need to account for stamps, envelopes, and time.

 More convenience means more tenant satisfaction and more on-time payments, and that’s always better for you.